 Make sure you read our Iceland: Lava, Glaciers, Waterfalls, and … $25 Hamburgers post which is an overview of Iceland travel and sets up the information below.

 We left from Charlotte, NC and flew through Boston, MA to Keflavik Airport (KEF) outside of Reykjavík.
 Our flight landed in KEF late at 11:50 PM which gave us a perfect view of the midnight sunset from our seat.
 On our drive to our Airbnb in Reykjavík, we were treated to the start of the sunrise not long after.

 Afterwards, we hiked up to Hallgrímskirkja church which has a bell tower with the highest viewpoint in the city, definitely worth the 700 ISK.
-Before heading home for the night we stopped at the Bonus to pick up some groceries including fresh arctic char and a salad for dinner at our Airbnb.

 We opted not to visit the Blue Lagoon when we realized that entry was between 6,000 and 8,000 ISK per person, plus an additional 4,500 ISK if you needed bus transport to and from.
 We did some research on free access geothermal pools around the country and came across an article showing several along our route.